 Rochester, New York is the lilac capital of the world hosting a two-week long Lilac Festival each spring.
 Highland Park in Rochester contains over 500 varieties in 1200 lilac bushes over 155 acres.
-Cornwall, Ontario, and Spokane, Washington also call themselves lilac cities.
-Cornwall’s collection rivals that of Rochester, and Spokane hosts a lilac parade and festival.
+Spokane, Washington also calls itself a lilac city.
+It hosts a lilac parade and festival.

 If you want to smell or bathe in the fragrance of this flower, Pacific sells French Lilac deodorants, soaps, and perfumes, and many will be familiar with Avon’s French Lilac bubble bath.
 Many handcrafted olive oil soaps also mix lilac into their base.

 The Syringa (the Lilac’s botanical name) is a hardy deciduous needing sun and well-drained, preferably alkaline soil.
 They are easy to grow and easily thrive.
 Remove flower heads from newly planted lilacs and deadhead them for the first few years.
 The plants are upright when young, spreading into a bushy shrub.
 Plan your lilac bushes for edging, privacy, and fragrance.

 Lilac leaves are heart shaped and green with flowers that can be white, pink, or deep purple.
 Their time of blooming is said to indicate an early or late spring.
 I think this is an early spring on the West Coast.

 Purple lilacs symbolize first love, while white lilacs are said to represent youthful innocence.
 The Lilac is also the flower of wedding anniversary number eight.

 The following books contain Lilac in the title: